Hiccup246/npm-expansions/README.md

     6. Add fade in amination for button hover
     7. Maybe add squeeze or enlarge animation for button click
 3. ### Infrastructure
-    1. Serve minified files
-    2. Update cargo to have dev and prod configs
-    3. Update nginx to have dev and prod configs
+    1. Test and deploy new infrastructure of static nginx site and rust api server
 4. ### Tests
     1. Add function specific functionality tests for controller functions i.e. checking stream response
     2. Add integration tests for server